Grant Seeking 101 For Small Nonprofit Animal Rescues

-This is an introduction to grant seeking for small nonprofit animal rescues prepared by Patty Larson, Grants Advisor and Board member.
+This is an introduction to grant seeking for small nonprofit animal rescues prepared by Patty Larson, our former Grants Advisor and Board member.
 It includes an overview of grants made to animal welfare organizations, steps in the grant seeking process, items to consider before embarking on grant seeking, tips on preparing a grant request, and additional resources.

 Grants are awarded by a “grant-maker,” usually a nonprofit foundation.
 In 2020, nonprofits overall received 69% of their funding from individuals.
 Nineteen percent came from foundation grants, 9% from bequests, and 4% from corporations, according to Giving USA (https://givingusa.org/wp-content/uploads/2021/06/GUSA2021_Infographic_Digital.pdf).